-State-of-the-art secure neural network inference protocols like Delphi operate under a two-party semi-honest setting \cite{delphi, muse} (with notable exceptions such as Muse \cite{muse}), where only one of the parties is corrupted and the corrupted party follows protocol.
-Importantly, these secure inference protocols do not protect the architecture of the neural network being executed (only its weights), and do not secure any information leaked by the predictions themselves \cite{delphi}.
-As we follow Delphi's protocol (described two sections down) for the overall secure execution of the neural network (\textsc{Tabula} only handles the nonlinear portions of the protocol), these security assumptions are implicitly assumed.
+State-of-the-art secure neural network inference protocols like Delphi operate under a two-party semi-honest setting \citep{delphi, muse}, where only one of the parties is corrupted and the corrupted party follows the protocol.
+Importantly, these secure inference protocols do not protect the architecture of the neural network being executed, only its weights, and furthermore do not secure any information leaked by the predictions themselves \citep{delphi}.
+As we follow Delphi's protocol for the overall secure execution of the neural network these security assumptions are implicitly assumed.

 \textbf{Cryptographic Primitives, Notations, Definitions} \\ \textsc{Tabula} utilizes standard tools in secure multiparty computation.
 Our protocols operate over additively shared secrets in finite fields.
 We denote $\mathbb{F}_{p}$ as a finite field over $n$-bit prime $p$.
 We use $[x]$ to denote a two party additive secret sharing of the scalar $x \in \mathbb{F}_{p}$ such that $x = [x]_0 + [x]_1$, where party $i$ holds additive share $[x]_i$ but knows no information about the other share.